-Implementing ads.txt on your website or app can feel relatively complicated if you’re a publisher with little to no development experience.
+Implementing ads.txt on your website or app can feel rather complicated if you’re a publisher with little to no coding or development experience.
 But as it has for most things in ad tech, Google has created a method that makes the process a little easier.

 If you’re working with Google AdSense, you already have access to this feature.
 Here’s how it’s done.